 Look into whether upgrades to your existing hardware are possible.
 It’s also a great idea to use cloud systems to reduce the amount of electrical hardware your business requires.

-My Techies also provide services to repurpose your existing hardware once you no longer have a use for it.
+Brightly also provide services to repurpose your existing hardware once you no longer have a use for it.
 This could involve rebuilding it for another customer or sometimes donating equipment to charity.

 And finally, if the steps above aren’t possible, look at your recycling options.
 Seek some advice on the best way to dispose of your e-waste to ensure as much as possible can be recycled rather than heading to landfill.